-The acceptance letters have arrived, and if you’ve been accepted to multiple colleges then you now have a tough decision to make: Which college should you attend?
+The acceptance letters have arrived, and if you’ve been accepted to multiple colleges then you now have a tough decision to make: How do you make your final college decision?

-How important each of these factors are can only be determined by you, so before you begin to go through each one, first rank them from most-important to least-important in your decision.
+How important each of these factors is can only be determined by you, so before you begin to go through each one, first rank them from most-important to least-important in your decision.

 Then, go through each step carefully: